Sleepy-Panda/FeeshNotifier/docs/CT3-beta migration TODOs.md

 - Moby Duck progress in 1st slot of Time Bag

 Fully disabled:
-- Fishing Hook rendering disabled
+- Fishing Hook rendering - make it more smooth (lastX not present)
+- Also no shadow
 - Boxing disabled
 - Lore disabled